Should Your Business Have a Redundant Internet Connection?

 Internet service is less expensive than ever.
 A second internet connection, a router with the right capabilities, and some configuration time are inexpensive insurance that protects from an event that could grind the productivity of most employees in your office to a halt.

-Regarding internet service, business customers should keep their options open by working with multiple ISPs.
+Business customers should keep their options open by working with multiple ISPs to ensure internet connectivity.